Expanded Community Farm Visit Program for Youth

 Summary:

 Sola Gratia Farm (SGF), a nonprofit, sustainable farm, regularly offers educational farm tours to local school and youth groups.
-The farm will expand the content of these visits for older students with hands-on activities to provide deeper understanding of sustainable agricultural practices such as organic plant start production, crop diversity and rotation, and soil health and preservation for long-term land use and viability.
-The farm will also develop a new segment of farm visits that explores both career opportunities and food sovereignty to give youth a stronger understanding of the farm and our partners’ work.
+The farm expanded the content of these visits for students of a wide range of ages with hands-on activities and, crucially, the development of a new hands-on learning space to provide deeper understanding of sustainable agricultural practices such as organic plant start production, crop diversity and rotation, and soil health and preservation for long-term land use and viability.
+The farm also explored new ways of effectively communicating with youth about both career opportunities and food sovereignty to give youth a stronger understanding of the farm and our partners’ work.
+After participating in programming, students showed greater knowledge of farming techniques, heightened awareness of the impact of farming practices on their food, and improved attitudes towards locally-grown specialty crops.
+Following programming, we heard several reports from parents of program participants that they showed greater interest in engaging with specialty food crops at home.
+As a result of our activities, we came to the following conclusions: 1) Programming involving repeat visits to the farm learning space drives greater engagement and information retention; and 2) Hands-on activities improve youth experiences at the farm and increase the likelihood of information retention and awareness, skills, and attitude changes.

 Project Objectives: